tpm2-software/tpm2-tools/man/tss2_getappdata.1.md

   * **-p**, **\--path**=_STRING_:

-    Path of the object for which the appData will be loaded.
+    Path of the object for which the application data will be loaded.

   * **-o**, **\--appData**=_FILENAME_ or _-_ (for stdout):